 1. Monyó Café

 In our humble opinion, Monyó is the best place to start any evening bar crawl.
 It’s not fancy to look at, but it happens to be street-side on one of Budapest’s buzziest squares, Kalvin Square, and they have a fine selection of ever-changing craft beers to keep you refreshed while you people watch.
 We particularly recommend the Invisible Bikini Porter and 60′ Shades of Kohatu IPA.

-Address: 7 Kálvin Square, 1091 Budapest view map
+ADDRESS 7 Kálvin Square, 1091 Budapest SHOW ON MAP

 2. Jónás Craft Beer House

 Jónás has the distinct honour of having probably the best view of any craft beer bar in the city.
 Located on the river in the Balna building, not too far from Liberty Bridge and in full view of the Gellert Hill and the magnificent BME University building, this is a great shout for a sunset beer (or three).

 Inside has a spacious, industrial feel (and 360 view thanks to the full glass panel windows), and outside you can sit on the terrace or even take your beer to go and wander into the park next doors.
 Whichever option you pick, you’ll be guaranteed to be doing so with a great beer in hand – either one of their own brews or one of the many local favourites they stock.
 Need some help choosing?
 Go for the Cabrio or Ravasz Hód